Welcome to today's edition of the Rush 24-7 podcast.

 It was the wink.

-It was the wink, and they're gonna they'll the professors don't even have to see the wink.
+And the professors don't even have to see the wink.

 Yeah, but you know, look at this poor waitress.

-They did come out and they call that waitress a liar.
+They did come out, and they call that waitress a liar.

 You know, the one that claimed that she didn't get a tip.

-Now, even if what you project happens, Let's say this woman fails enough courses the next three years to have her college career doomed.
+Now, even if what you project happens, let's say this woman fails enough courses the next three years to have her college career doomed.

 Do you think she'll remain quiet about it?

-I I don't know the woman at all.
+I don't know the woman at all.

 She may very well be intimidated.

-To intimidate with coarse and the most obscene uh acts against these women, and she'll be intimidated in a much kinder way.
+And she'll be intimidated in a much kinder way.

 She just won't get through.

-Yeah, it's a good point you're making.
+Yeah, it's another good point you're making.

-For all this warrantless wiretapping that Bush is supposedly doing, wait till this young woman finds out what Clinton Inc.
+For all this warrantless wiretapping that Bush is supposedly doing, wait till this young woman finds out what Clinton Inc. knows about her.

-Uh uh James in Old Sage Beach, Missouri.
+James in Old Sage Beach, Missouri.

 Hey, Rush, how are you today?